kambara/gsv-video-generator/README.md

     $ gem install bundler   ## OR  $ sudo gem install bundler
     $ bundle install

+## Usage

-## Start the application server
+Start the application server.

+    $ cd gsv-video-generator
     $ ruby app.rb

-Open [http://localhost:3000/](http://localhost:3000/) in a web browser (Google Chrome is recommended).
+Open [http://localhost:3000/](http://localhost:3000/) in your web browser (Google Chrome is recommended).

+After specifying a start point (A) and a goal point (B), press the 'Generate' button.